itsvivianjoseph/Cricket-HQ/README.md

-# Cricket HQ - Backend :cricket:
+# Cricket HQ - Backend : 🏏

 ## Overview :globe_with_meridians:
 Welcome to the backend of Cricket HQ, a cricket management system. :briefcase: